 The gasoline gauge, located at the left of the instrument group, indicates the quantity of gasoline in the tank.

-The water temperature indicator is located at the right side of the instrument group and, like the gasoline gauge, is operative only when the ignition is turned on.
+The water temperature indicator is located at the right side of the instrument group on Custom Models and, like the gasoline gauge, is operative only when the ignition is turned on.

 Starting the Engine